 Whilst at Manchester United, it took time for Phil Neville to find his best position in the team.
 In 2005 he moved to Everton, and it was there where he really developed into a leader on the pitch.
 This may explain why he was substituted 82 times in his Premier League career, with the majority of those coming during his time at Manchester United.

-The big strong centre half was adored by the Everton faithful, during his time at Goodison Park.
-However, in the latter stages of his career he jumped around, playing for Portsmouth, Wigan and Sheffield United.
+The big strong centre half was adored by the Everton faithful during his time at Goodison Park.
+However, in the latter stages of his career he became something of a journeyman, playing for Portsmouth, Wigan and Sheffield United.
 During this time he was playing past his peak and suffered a number of injuries.
 In total he was subbed off 44 times in his Premier League career.

 The fact he got on the pitch at all was a surprise for many, when you consider he was playing in the same team as Ferdinand and Vidic.
 Throughout his career with Manchester United and Sunderland, he was substituted 47 times in total.